jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 ### You know that money doesn't buy happiness

 For better or worse, at-risk youth from a rough childhood know that money can't buy happiness.
-The best times you'll have are also going to be the time to your brokest.
+The best times you'll have are also going to be the time to your most broke.

 I remember growing up, we didn't have a lot.
 This is part of living in the projects.
-It's part of growing up a broken home in a tenuous environment.
-But I had a few good friends, books, and a played outside a lot.
+It's part of growing up in a broken home in a tenuous environment.
+But I had a few good friends and books, and a played outside a lot.

-My greatest source of happiness were people and my relationships with them.
+My greatest source of happiness was people and my relationships with them.
 Buying things is a poor substitute for what actually makes you happy.
-It's hard to recognize this when you have nothing and you see people seemingly getting enjoyment from stuff, but eventually you'll realize that money—by itself—can't make you happy.
+It's hard to recognize this when you have nothing and you see people seemingly getting enjoyment from stuff, but eventually, you'll realize that money—by itself—can't make you happy.

 {% twitter https://twitter.com/EdLatimore/status/1490413618566946817 %}

 This realization means that your money has a far lesser chance of destroying you when you get it.
-A lot of people get money and try to buy happiness.
-They discover that it's a trap and there's no way to do, so they keep spending trying to fill a void.&nbsp;
+A lot of people get money and try to buy happiness but later realize, often when it's too late, that this is a trap.

 Forming relationships with people is the best thing you can do to be happy.
 Rapper Jadakiss once said, "I'd rather be broke together rich alone."
 This is a guy from the hood who understands his principle better than anyone.&nbsp;